yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![On the Migration job blade, the status of Completed is highlighted.](media/dms-migration-wizard-status-complete.png "Migration with Completed status")

-15. You have successfully migrated WWI's `WideWorldImporters` database to Azure SQL Managed Instance.
+15. You have successfully migrated the `WideWorldImporters` database to Azure SQL Managed Instance.

 ### Task 8: Verify database and transaction log migration